 - Vickers hardness test: Uses a diamond pyramid indenter to create a small indentation

-Microstructural examination is a powerful technique for assessing the quality and purity of Nickel 201 tubes.
-This method involves analyzing the material's microscopic structure using various imaging techniques, providing valuable information about grain size, phase distribution, and the presence of impurities or defects.
+A strong way to check the quality and purity of Nickel 201 tubes is to look at their microstructure.
+Using different imaging tools to look at the material's microscopic structure gives useful information about grain size, phase distribution, and the presence of impurities or defects.

 - Optical microscopy: Provides high-resolution images of the material's surface structure